Help us serve families and individuals in Oregon and restore the sanctuary with your donation toward the land purchase!

 Oregon Sugar Pine (a rare species that grows naturally with regional groves)

-Depending on the microclimate, the following trees may be considered, given the special needs of each species: Ponderosa Pine, Red Alder, Big Leaf Maple, Pacific Dogwood, Oregon Ash, White Alder, Madrone, Klamath Plum, Buckthorn, Bitter Cherry, Pacific Yew, Chokecherry, Vine Maple, Hawthorne, and Elderberry.
+Depending on the final choice of land and its microclimate, the following trees may be considered, given the special needs of each species: Ponderosa Pine, Red Alder, Big Leaf Maple, Pacific Dogwood, Oregon Ash, White Alder, Madrone, Klamath Plum, Buckthorn, Bitter Cherry, Pacific Yew, Chokecherry, Vine Maple, Hawthorne, and Elderberry.

 In accordance with Conservation cemetery requirements, all trees used must be native to the local climate; that is, hardy enough to be long-lived.
 A maintenance fund is required by the Green Burial Council for ongoing tree purchase, care, replacement and management.